Tips on Treating Diabetes

 - Join a parent group.
 Taking care of a child with diabetes can be daunting.
 That’s why it’s essential that you take care of yourself as well.
 Parent support groups provide a great resource to help you avoid burnout.
 They can also provide you with answers to questions and advice for everyday struggles parents face.

 - Enlist supportive services for your child at school.
 While they are away from your care, it’s crucial to have a plan in place with their educational institution.
-Read more tips on caring for diabetes at school here.

 7 Medical Self-Care Tips for Adult with Diabetes